rubyw177/efficient_frontier_mpt/README.md

 - Retrieve asset price data from Yahoo Finance.
 - Calculate key metrics (returns, volatility, Sharpe ratio).
 - Optimize portfolios for maximum Sharpe ratio or minimum variance.
+- Plot the Efficient Frontier interactively with Plotly.
-- Visualize the Efficient Frontier in an interactive Plotly chart.
+- Dynamically select a portfolio along the efficient frontier using an interactive slider.
 - Inspect correlations among assets.
+- Manage expensive computations with caching and session state so that updates occur only when the user explicitly clicks **Run Portfolio Analysis**.

 This project uses Python, Streamlit, and Plotly to provide a user-friendly web application for portfolio optimization.

 ## Features

 ### Automatic Data Retrieval
+- **Yahoo Finance Integration:**
-- Fetches historical data for user-specified tickers using yfinance.
+  Automatically downloads historical data for user-specified tickers using `yfinance`.

 ### Portfolio Optimization

-- **Max Sharpe Ratio**: Find the portfolio weights that maximize risk-adjusted returns.
+- **Max Sharpe Ratio:**
+  Find the portfolio weights that maximize risk-adjusted returns by minimizing the negative Sharpe ratio.
+- **Min Variance:**
-- **Min Variance**: Find the portfolio weights that minimize overall volatility.
+  Determine the portfolio with the lowest volatility.
+- **Efficient Frontier:**
-- **Efficient Frontier**: Plot a range of portfolios with varying target returns and minimized variance.
+  Generate a range of portfolios with varying target returns, each optimized to minimize variance.

-### Correlation Matrix
-- Visualize the correlation between assets in a heatmap.
+### Interactive Portfolio Selection
+- **Efficient Frontier Slider:**
+  Use an interactive slider to select a target return along the efficient frontier.
+The app updates the portfolio’s weights, expected return, risk (volatility), and even highlights the selected portfolio on the efficient frontier plot.

-### Asset Metrics
+### Visualization
+- **Efficient Frontier Plot:**
+  The Plotly chart displays the efficient frontier curve along with markers for the Maximum Sharpe Ratio and Minimum Variance portfolios.
+A dynamically updated marker shows the user-selected portfolio.
+- **Correlation Matrix:**
+  An interactive heatmap displays correlations among assets.
+- **Asset Metrics:**
-- View annualized return, volatility, and Sharpe ratio for each individual asset.
+  View annualized return, volatility, and Sharpe ratio for each asset in a table.
+- **Portfolio Allocation:**
+  An interactive pie chart shows portfolio allocations.

+### Smart Re-Calculation with Session State
+- **User-Controlled Updates:**
+  Heavy computations (data retrieval, optimization) run only when the user clicks **Run Portfolio Analysis**.
+- **Sidebar Change Detection:**
+  Although sidebar changes trigger a re-run of the script (Streamlit’s default behavior), caching and session state ensure that expensive operations are only re-computed when the user explicitly requests it.
+- **Efficient Updates:**
+  Once the analysis is “locked in” by the run button, only the slider (and related lightweight updates) re-run the optimization for the selected portfolio.

 ## Getting Started